jolynnn8D/matomo-plugins/ReactFormAnalytics/README.md

 ### Activate plugin
 To add to this plugin Matomo, add the entire repository to matomo/plugins folder.
-Activate the plugin from Settings > Plugins or type `./console plugin:activate matomo-reactformanalytics` in the root folder of Matomo.
+Activate the plugin from Settings > Plugins or type `./console plugin:activate ReactFormAnalytics` in the root folder of Matomo.

 ### Using the plugin